23 East Center Street

 If you need a temporary sales tax number (for a temporary businesses) you can call the Department of Commerce Special Events Collection Division at 801-297-6303.
 Please do this before applying to the city for a license.

 A minor home occupation is a business conducted in a home that has minor impact on a neighborhood.
 (Contractors offices, handymen, woodworking businesses are considered as Major Home Occupations.)
 To obtain this license, an applicant needs to fill out a business license application, submit appropriate registration from the State, and read and sign a minor home occupation affidavit.
 Due to recently adopted legislation (S.B.
 081) certain home-based businesses may be exempt from licensing fees.
 A license is still required to conduct business within the City; however you may be exempt from paying an annual licensing fee.
-Carefully read the Home Occupation Affidavit attached to the license application, and sign if you feel you should be exempt.
+Carefully read the Home Occupation Compliance Questions and Statements attached to the license application, and sign if you feel you should be exempt.
 Your application will be reviewed in detail by the Planning Department to determine whether or not the exemption applies to your business.
 It is important that you be very specific under the "Description of Business" category to help with this determination.
 Home occupation business licenses are renewed annually on or before December 31st of every year.

 Commercial businesses are businesses conducted in the commercially zoned areas of the city.
 To obtain a license, have the Zoning Administrator help you determine if your business is within a commercial zone, fill out an application and a security form for the Police Department, and pay the appropriate fees ($15.00 set up fee plus $80.00 license fee).
 A fire inspection will then be required and arranged through the city.
 Commercial business licenses are renewed annually on or before December 31st of every year.
 License fees are no pro-rated.